 Project generated trips were generally assigned throughout the study area based upon existing travel patterns.
 Traffic generated by the Project was added to forecasted Base Year 2040 traffic volumes (No Action Alternative) under both signaling scenarios to constitute traffic volumes for Future Year 2040 traffic conditions with the project for the signaling scenarios.
 Figure 5.7 and 5.8 illustrates 2040 forecast traffic volumes with the project under project signaling scenarios and identifies the LOS for study intersection movements.
+These figures have been updated for the Final EIS to reflect actual trip volumes instead of rounding forecast volumes up.
 Table 5.6 summarizes the LOS analysis results for movements at the study intersections under these scenarios.